 DEB OLIN UNFERTH

-Dean Young has published 11 books of poetry, including Elegy on Toy Piano (University of Pittsburgh Press, 2006), a finalist for the Pulitzer Prize, Primitive Mentor (University of Pittsburgh Press, 2008), and Bender: New and Selected Poems (Copper Canyon Press, 2012).
+Dean Young has published 13 books of poetry, including Elegy on Toy Piano (University of Pittsburgh Press, 2006), a finalist for the Pulitzer Prize, Primitive Mentor (University of Pittsburgh Press, 2008), and Bender: New and Selected Poems (Copper Canyon Press, 2012).
 His most recent book of poems, Shock by Shock, was published in 2012 by Copper Canyon Press, and a book on poetics, The Art of Recklessness, was published by Graywolf Press in 2010.
-In 2014, Dean Young served as the Poet Laureate for the State of Texas.
 He has received fellowships from the Guggenheim Foundation, two from the National Endowment for the Arts as well as an Academy Award in Literature from the American Academy of Arts and Letters.
 He was on the permanent faculty at the Iowa Writers’ Workshop until becoming the William Livingston Chair of Poetry at the University of Texas at Austin in 2008.
 He holds the William Livingston Chair of Poetry.

 Professor Young teaches graduate poetry workshops, as well as seminars in topics such as autobiography, the historical avant-garde, and lyric intensity.